alexcai05/sp26-is477-aplusplus/ProjectPlan.md

 Access: CSV
 Usage rights: Public domain under 17 U.S. Code § 105 (U.S. government work)

-Both of the College Scorecard and IPEDS share the UNITID identifier, which will be used to perform data integration between the two datasets for analysis.
+Both the College Scorecard and IPEDS share the UNITID identifier, which will be used to perform data integration between the two datasets for analysis.

 ## Timeline
 words words words